ricardoboss/kiota-dart-playground/README.md

 To debug kiota, you can run do the following:

-Create a `.env` file with the following content:
+Create a `.env` file with this content:

 ```
 KIOTA_PATH=<path to your local kiota.csproj file>